 I sat down and wrote another mission called "Epsilon".
 It was a story of a planet in the Klingon Neutral Zone.
 Half the planet was under Federation control and the other was under Klingon control.
 The treaty, allowing joint control of the planet, was up for renegotiation.
 The planet would be awarded to the government which demonstrated it could best care for the planet's population.

 The story had the Voyager entering the Neutral Zone bringing a new kind of wheat to the planet.
 This new wheat was genetically engineered to grow well in the planet's harsh climate.
 The Voyager had a few close calls on the way to the planet and a few others while in orbit.
 At the end of the mission our classes left the Voyager so excited.
 I knew I had found the formula; and the rest, as they say, is history.

-Now here we are 29 years later.
-The one ship is now a fleet of 13 located at the CMSC, Renaissance Academy, Lakeview Academy, Canyon Grove Academy, and Telos U. The CMSEC inspired spin off companies like Dream Flight Adventures and IndiniD with simulators in several other states and outside the country.
+Now here we are 31 years later.
+The one ship is now a fleet of 14 located at the CMSC, Renaissance Academy, Lakeview Academy, Canyon Grove Academy, and Telos U. Two new starships will soon open at American Heritage School in American Fork.
+The CMSEC inspired spin off companies like Dream Flight Adventures and IndiniD with simulators in several other states and outside the country.
 Our stories are more complicated.
 Our simulators are more sophisticated.
 I'm getting older and gray but the magic is still there.

 |Randy Jepperson and Mark Daymont with the Falcon.|